Deleting Your Dating Apps Is The New Test Of Commitment

 Instead of asking your partner how they feel about deleting their dating apps, tell them you want to delete yours.
 Making it about you tells your partner that you're broaching the subject because it's what you want, and not because you're looking for them to prove that they're committed to you.
 Winter suggests saying something like, "I like you.
 I'm not interested in seeing anybody else.
 And if that sounds good to you as well, then I'll be happy to close down my profile."

 Maybe your partner will be ready to delete their apps, too, and maybe they won't.
 But regardless, being direct about wanting to delete your apps will put the discussion in the open.
-And that's much less stressful than scrutinizing your beau's dating profiles every night.
+And that's much less stressful than scrutinising your partner's dating profiles every night.

 Advertisement